 A classroom inspection to see how things really are at school can often be illuminating.
 School visitor policies should be followed.

-Ultimately, our trust in the schools and their competence should be earned.
-And it has to be earned yearly, depending on the staff involved.
-I have far too many times met with parents who trusted for years, only to find out their child never received a service and has deficient skills.
+I have far too many times met with parents who trusted a school for years, only to find out a student never received a service and has deficient academic or behavior skills.
 It is very difficult to get those years back in education-land.